aless1992/iot2tangle.oxinode/mqtt-sender/README.md

 idf.py -p COM1 flash    # COM1 is an Windows port example, you must put your port.
 In Linux /dev/ttyUSB0 is an example, and in macOS: '/dev/cu'
 ```

 Upon completion, the firmware is downloaded to your ESP32.
-If the *I2T Streams HTTP Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.
+If the *I2T Streams MQTT Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.

 # Debugging
 If configured correctly, *ESP32* should be sending data to the gateway automatically.
 However, you may want to verify that it is running on *ESP32*.